rdz-oss/BattyBirdNET-Analyzer/README.md

 If you want to generate spectrograms, you need to install 'sox' for your platform and make sure it is in your systems PATH variable.

-To use the graphical UI, you will need to upse pip3 to install pywebview and gradle.
+To use the graphical UI, you will need to upse pip3 to install pywebview and gradio.

 ## Usage
 ### Clients analyze.py and bat_ident.py